 Joe Torregrossa is Chief Circuit Mediator of the Appellate Mediation Program for the United States Court of Appeals for the Third Circuit.
 Before taking his current position in 1997, Mr. Torregrossa practiced commercial litigation, arbitration and mediation for over 26 years with the law firm of Morgan, Lewis & Bockius LLP in Philadelphia, Pennsylvania.
 He also served as a law clerk in the United States District Court for the Eastern District of Pennsylvania.
 During his legal career, Mr. Torregrossa has been an active supporter of alternative dispute resolution procedures.
 He is a frequent lecturer and speaker at CLE programs and law schools on alternative dispute resolution.
 Joe Torregrossa received an A. B. degree in 1966 from Villanova University and a J. D. Degree in 1969 from Villanova University School of Law.

-Penny Conly Ellison joined the Program in May 2005 and is the second full-time mediator for the Mediation Program.
-Ms. Ellison practiced commercial, employment and insurance law at the Dilworth Paxson firm in Philadelphia for 16 years.
+Penny Conly Ellison joined the Program in May 2005.
+Ms. Ellison practiced commercial and general litigation at the Dilworth Paxson firm in Philadelphia for 16 years.
 She also participated extensively in firm governance and management, serving as chairwoman of the firm’s hiring and marketing committees and co-chairwoman of its strategic planning committee.
-Penny Ellison received a B. S. Degree in Mathematics in 1984 from Pennsylvania State University and a J. D. Degree in 1989 from University of Pennsylvania Law School.
+Penny Ellison received a B. S. Degree in Mathematics in 1984 from Pennsylvania State University and a J. D. Degree, cum laude in 1989 from University of Pennsylvania Law School.

 Mediation Legal Staff

-Sharon Yee is Mediation Legal Staff at the Appellate Mediation Program.
-Prior to taking this position in 2000, Ms. Yee served as a student law clerk at the Mediation Program and worked as an intern for both the Wisconsin state legislature and the United States Senate.
-Sharon Yee received an A.B. degree from Smith College in 1992 and a J.D. degree from Villanova University School of Law in 2000.
+Sharon Yee joined the program in 2000 as Mediation Legal Staff.
+Ms. Yee received an A.B. degree from Smith College in 1992 and a J.D. degree from Villanova University School of Law in 2000.

 This site is hosted by the Administrative Office of the U.S. Courts on behalf of the Federal Judiciary.
 Some of the links on this site contain information created and maintained by other public and private organizations.
 These links are provided for the user's convenience.
 The Third Circuit does not control or guarantee the accuracy, timeliness or completeness of this outside information; nor does it control or guarantee the on-going availability, maintenance, or security of these Internet sites.
 Further, the inclusion of links is not intended to reflect their importance or to endorse any views expressed, or products or services offered, on these outside sites, or the organizations sponsoring the sites.